brunorijsman/yang-tutorial/README.md

 # Introduction

-This is a hands-on tutorial of the YANG ecosystem.
+This is a hands-on tutorial for the YANG ecosystem.

 YANG is a data modeling language that is used for managing devices.
-YANG is quite popular for managing networking devices such as routers, switches, firewalls, load balancers, etc.
+It is quite popular for managing networking devices such as routers, switches, firewalls, load balancers, etc.
 But in principle, YANG could be used to manage any device such as washing machines, satellites, robots, storage arrays, whatever.